Alcohol and Drug Support

 - Broadway Pharmacy - Lambourn

-- Lloyds Pharmacy - Crown Mead Thatcham
+- Halo Pharmacy Limited - Crown Mead Thatcham

 Alcoholics/Narcotics Anonymous and 'mutual aid' groups